piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 Summary
 -------

-And that's it (:
+And that's all :)

 If your bundle is enabled in the **AppKernel** the theme\themes from the mapping file should be now loaded.
-You can check it by accessing the theme manager.
+You can check it by accessing a theme manager.